mitchross/k3s-argocd-starter/readme.md

 # Get tunnel credentials and create Kubernetes secret
 # IMPORTANT: Create this secret BEFORE deploying cloudflared
+# run this from home directory:
 cloudflared tunnel token --cred-file tunnel-creds.json $TUNNEL_NAME

+# if you ls -all from your home directory, you will see a tunnel-creds.json file

 kubectl create secret generic tunnel-credentials \
   --namespace=cloudflared \
   --from-file=credentials.json=tunnel-creds.json

-# Clean up credentials file
+# Clean up credentials file ( optional )
 rm tunnel-creds.json

 # Configure DNS (*.yourdomain.com will point to your tunnel)